Noddy (character): History

 Blyton's granddaughter, Sophie Smallwood, wrote a new Noddy book to celebrate the character's 60th birthday, 46 years after the final book was published; Noddy and the Farmyard Muddle (2009) was illustrated by Robert Tyndall.

 For the 60th anniversary, a CGI-animated series, called Noddy in Toyland, by Chorion and produced by Brown Bag Films in Ireland, was broadcast starting on 20 April 2009.
 This series incorporates Whizz from "Say it with Noddy" as a full-time character.
-Sly and Gobbo's cousins, Sneaky and Stealth, are introduced and usually work along with them.
+Sly and Gobbo's cousins, Sneaky and Stealth, are introduced and sometimes work along with them.
 The full series is available digitally on iTunes (now as "Apple TV").

+Other celebrations for the 60th anniversary included a museum exhibit of Noddy art in London in late 2008 and a stage show.
+The Noddy books were announced to be published China.
+Actress Sienna Miller and her fashion designer sister, Savannah, owners of the label Twenty8Twelve, unveiled a fashion collection inspired by Noddy and Big Ears at London Fashion Week in February 2009.

 The 2009 biographical film Enid, which portrays the life of Enid Blyton, includes several references to the Noddy series.
 In one scene, Blyton is depicted typing the opening lines of the first Noddy book, Noddy Goes to Toyland.
 She is later shown reading the book to her second husband, Kenneth Darrell Waters.
 In the film's third act, a Noddy figurine appears on her desk, and in the final scene, both a poster for Noddy Goes to Toyland and the figurine are shown on a desk in a library setting.

 After financial difficulties, Chorion sold its assets.
 On 7 March 2012, DreamWorks Classics (formerly Classic Media, now a subsidiary of DreamWorks Animation) purchased the Noddy and Olivia properties.
 Hachette UK purchased the rest of Enid Blyton's works with the exception of Noddy on 26 March 2012.

-In 2016, a new CGI-animated series, named Noddy, Toyland Detective was produced by French producer/distributor Gaumont Animation, in association with DreamWorks Animation Television, and in partnership with France Télévisions.
+In 2016, a CGI-animated series, named Noddy, Toyland Detective was produced by French producer/distributor Gaumont Animation, in association with DreamWorks Animation Television, and in partnership with France Télévisions.
 It premiered on Channel Five's preschool block Milkshake! on 18 April 2016.

+On 1 January 2024, the illustrations for the first seven Noddy books by Harmsen van der Beek entered the public domain.